Table Of Contents

 You have the Monday through Friday brunch menu here and the weekend menu here.

-Where: Via Savona, 2
+Address: Via Savona, 2

 Crazy Cat Café

-For cat lovers, Crazy Cat Café offers a one-of-a-kind brunch experience on Saturdays and Sundays in three shifts: at 11 a.m., 1:30 p.m. and 2 p.m.
+For cat lovers, Crazy Cat Café offers a unique brunch experience on Saturdays and Sundays on three shifts: at 11 a.m., 1:30 p.m. and 2 p.m.
 Here you can enjoy delicious homemade waffles, available in 10 different variations, including vegan and vegetarian options, while enjoying the company of the restaurant’s nine resident cats.
 The intimate atmosphere, inspired by Japanese neko cafes but with an Italian twist, makes this the perfect place for a relaxing break from the hustle and bustle of the city.
 The brunch menu, which also includes homemade lemonade and dessert, offers great value for money.

 Here’s the menu.

-Where: Via Napo Torriani, 5
+Address: Via Napo Torriani, 5

 Mezè